Skip to main content

 Law

 Consumer Rights Act 2015.
 If you sell to consumers in the UK, your terms must be fair and transparent.
-"Unfair" terms (like hiding cancellation fees) can be struck out by a court.
+Unfair terms (such as hidden cancellation fees) can be struck out by a court.

 Law

-GDPR / UK GDPR.
-Your privacy policy is legally required if you collect any personal data.
-Terms and conditions are technically optional, but running a business without them is risky.
+UK GDPR.
+A privacy policy is legally required if you collect any personal data.
+Terms and conditions are not separately mandated by statute, but operating without them exposes you to disputes with no agreed framework for resolution.

 Law

 Consumer Contracts Regulations 2013.
 Online sellers must give consumers a 14-day cooling-off period for distance purchases.
-Your terms must clearly state this right.
+Your terms must state this right clearly.

-This generator creates a starting point.
-For businesses handling significant revenue or sensitive data, have a solicitor review the output before publishing.
+This generator creates a starting point for your chosen jurisdiction.
+Legal requirements vary by industry, business model, and the markets you serve.
+For businesses handling significant revenue or sensitive data, have a qualified legal adviser review the output before publishing.

 Related Tools